thegridelectric/gw-scada-spaceheat-python/tests/atn/nofreeze-service.md

 # nofreeze as a service on the Raspberri Pi

+This was a hack that was used to keep the water tank in Jessica's garage from freezing in the winter of 2022.

 The GridWorks nofreeze atn code can be run as serivce on the Raspberry Pi using [systemd](https://www.freedesktop.org/software/systemd/man/systemd.service.html) with the [systemctl](https://www.freedesktop.org/software/systemd/man/systemctl.html) command-line user interface.